acegal1/stock-analysis/README.md

 # stock-analysis

-Module 2 VBA Chanllenge with Refactor code of stock-analysis.
+Module 2 VBA Challenge with Refactor code of stock-analysis.

 New assignment consists of one technical deliverable and a written report Deliverable 1: Refactor VBA code and measure performance